denorine/denorine2-testing/docs/First-Setup.md

 # First setup
 This branch of the bot is meant for single servers, the multiple server branch will come out later

+### The basics
+First things first, make sure you have node.js 12 or later installed, and then run `npm install` to install the npm dependencies, once thats done you may continue below

 ### Config File
 The config file is a releatively simple json file with only 2 properties, it contains information for the bots token and the prefix
 ```json